CurtisONeal/pyohio_2025_talk/README.md

 ## About
 A pdf file of the presentation is in the main repo.
 Most people will want this.
+[Link to PDF](https://github.com/CurtisONeal/pyohio_2025_talk/blob/main/A%20Very%20Brief%20Overview%20of%20Pythons%20Lang%20AI%20Tools%20and%20Two%20Low-Code%20GUI%20AITools_%20Flowise%20and%20N8N%20-%20Slidev.pdf)

 ### Slidev
 This talk was presented in slidev, which is like Powerpoint for people who need to present code, and is written in Javascript and runs in NodeJS.